Set an Assignment

 • Blind marking”, “marking workflow” and “marking allocation” are for courses where you have multiple teachers marking each other’s students and are outside the scope of this guide.
 If you’re interested, see https://docs.moodle.org/35/en/Assignment_settings#Anonymous_marking.

-TUTORIALS FOR STUDENTS
+HELP FOR STUDENTS

 YAZ KAMPI ÖĞRENCİLERİ İÇİN

-TUTORIALS FOR INSTRUCTORS
+HELP FOR INSTRUCTORS